LTC Properties, Inc. (NYSE:LTC) Shares Sold by Comerica Bank

-Comerica Bank cut its holdings in LTC Properties, Inc. (NYSE:LTC – Get Rating) by 5.1% during the third quarter, Holdings Channel reports.
-The institutional investor owned 37,287 shares of the real estate investment trust’s stock after selling 1,986 shares during the period.
-Comerica Bank’s holdings in LTC Properties were worth $1,254,000 as of its most recent SEC filing.
+Comerica Bank lowered its position in shares of LTC Properties, Inc. (NYSE:LTC – Get Rating) by 5.1% during the third quarter, Holdings Channel reports.
+The firm owned 37,287 shares of the real estate investment trust’s stock after selling 1,986 shares during the quarter.
+Comerica Bank’s holdings in LTC Properties were worth $1,254,000 as of its most recent filing with the SEC.

 The firm also recently announced a monthly dividend, which will be paid on Thursday, March 31st.
-Stockholders of record on Wednesday, March 23rd will be paid a dividend of $0.19 per share.
-This represents a $2.28 dividend on an annualized basis and a dividend yield of 6.37%.
+Shareholders of record on Wednesday, March 23rd will be issued a $0.19 dividend.
+This represents a $2.28 dividend on an annualized basis and a yield of 6.37%.
 The ex-dividend date is Tuesday, March 22nd.
-LTC Properties’s dividend payout ratio (DPR) is 161.70%.
+LTC Properties’s dividend payout ratio (DPR) is currently 161.70%.

-A number of analysts have recently commented on LTC shares.
-Royal Bank of Canada upgraded LTC Properties from an “underperform” rating to a “sector perform” rating and lifted their target price for the stock from $34.00 to $37.00 in a research report on Monday.
-Zacks Investment Research cut LTC Properties from a “hold” rating to a “sell” rating in a research report on Thursday, February 24th.
-Finally, Credit Suisse Group began coverage on LTC Properties in a research report on Tuesday, February 1st.
-They set a “neutral” rating and a $35.00 target price on the stock.
+Several brokerages recently issued reports on LTC.
+Credit Suisse Group began coverage on LTC Properties in a research report on Tuesday, February 1st.
+They issued a “neutral” rating and a $35.00 price target on the stock.
+Royal Bank of Canada upgraded LTC Properties from an “underperform” rating to a “sector perform” rating and boosted their price target for the company from $34.00 to $37.00 in a research report on Monday.
+Finally, Zacks Investment Research cut LTC Properties from a “hold” rating to a “sell” rating in a research report on Thursday, February 24th.
 Two analysts have rated the stock with a sell rating and three have issued a hold rating to the company’s stock.
 According to data from MarketBeat, LTC Properties presently has an average rating of “Hold” and a consensus target price of $37.80.

 LTC Properties, Inc is a real estate investment trust, which engages in managing seniors housing and health care properties.
 Its property portfolio includes skilled nursing facilities, assisted living facilities, independent living facilities, and memory care facilities.
 The company was founded by Andre C.